Fournier Street: Religious groups

-In 1898 the Methodist Church at the eastern extremity of Fournier Street was converted into the Maz'ik Adath Synagogue.
+In 1898 the Methodist Church at the eastern extremity of Fournier Street was converted into the Machzike Hadath Synagogue.
 This building had been constructed as a Huguenot Chapel ('La Neuve Eglise') in 1743–4, had also served as a Protestant church and would later be converted during the 1970s to become the London Jamme Masjid (Great Mosque) as the area then evolved to become the present day heart of the Bengali community.
 This building's changing use in responding to the changing religious needs of the surrounding population over its 280-year-long history is symbolic of Spitalfields' role in immigration and in providing 'refuge'.
 Upon a wall on the south side there is still to be seen the large sundial carved with the inscription "Umbra sumus" a quote taken from Horace's odes meaning "We are shadows".